Civil War in Kansas

 Lawrence Massacre, by Harpers Weekly.

 The Quantrill Raid, August 21, 1863.
 For Kansas people, the Civil War meant a continuation of the border troubles.
 Gangs of ruffians plundered and destroyed property and frequently committed worse crimes.
 These acts reached a climax in the destruction of Lawrence on August 21, 1863.
 The raid on Lawrence was led by William Quantrill, a border ruffian who had taken an active part in the guerrilla warfare and who, with his men, had sacked several smaller towns along the border.
 With about 450 mounted men, Quantrill crossed the border in the late afternoon of August 20 and proceeded toward Lawrence.
-Just before sunrise, the raiders reached a hill only a mile from the town.
+Just before sunrise, the raiders reached a hill a mile from the town.
 Strangely, they could have made the ride of 40 miles through Kansas settlements without a word of warning reaching Lawrence, but such was the case.
 When Quantrill and his men halted within pistol shot of the houses of Lawrence to plan their attack, the people suspected no danger.
 There was no armed organization within the city, and all firearms were locked in the arsenal.
 The attack began with a wild charge on the town.

 William Quantrill